syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Theming.md

 ![Command bar applied with office 2007 silver theme](Theming-images/office2007SilverTheme.png)

-The color schems can also be modified with the `Managed` color style.
+The color schemes can also be modified with the `Managed` color style.
 The below code snippet shows the command bar is being applied with office 2007 theme with custom color via the **Office2007Colors** class.

 {% tabs %}